Back to Oversight Precedents

 Notwithstanding the laws protecting Congress’ right to receive information from federal officials, the Trump Administration resisted allowing these officials to provide information to congressional committees.
 For example, from April to October 2019, the House Committee on Science, Space, and Technology sent three written requests for a briefing from officials regarding the suppression of a report on the dangers of formaldehyde (April 3, 2019, letter; July 18, 2019, letter; October 29, 2019, letter).
 The Environmental Protection Agency did not allow the officials to speak with the Committee, forcing the Committee to issue a subpoena.
 The House Oversight Committee and the House Natural Resources Committee requested interviews with career staff as part of their investigation into whether the Interior Secretary was failing to preserve accurate records of his meetings with industry groups.
 The Department resisted making the officials available and did not relent until the Oversight Committee advised the agency that the individuals responsible for blocking the interviews could have their salaries withheld pursuant to the annual appropriations rider.

 The Office of Legal Counsel at the Department of Justice has asserted since the 1940s that the president can claim absolute immunity for senior advisors, but the courts that have considered the issue have disagreed.
-In 2008, the federal district court in D.C. ruled that the former White House Counsel to President George W. Bush, Harriet Miers, lacked absolute immunity and had to appear before Congress and claim executive privilege on a question-by-question basis.
+In 2008, the District Court for the District of Columbia ruled that the former White House Counsel to President George W. Bush, Harriet Miers, lacked absolute immunity and had to appear before Congress and claim executive privilege on a question-by-question basis.
 In 2019, then-federal district court judge Ketanji Brown Jackson reached the same conclusion in a case involving President Trump’s former White House Counsel, Donald McGahn.
 After a panel of the D.C.
 Circuit ruled that the court lacked authority to decide the McGahn case and the full D.C.
 Circuit agreed to a rehearing en banc, the litigation was settled by the Biden Administration in 2021.

 In practice, prior presidents have resisted testing the extent of their authority and have claimed absolute immunity only in rare cases.
 As Co-Equal has documented, a wide range of senior officials – including Chiefs of Staff, White House Counsels, and National Security Advisors – have testified before Congress as part of the traditional accommodation process.